alex-esc/posts/_posts/2019-03-25-i-get-podcast-rss-now.md

 title: "Understanding podcast RSS feeds."
 ---

-After some toying around with RSS I think I've got it kind of figured out, so yeah expect a full tutorial in the future, for now here is a brief explanation of my setup.
+After some toying around with RSS I think I've got it kind of figured out<!--more-->, so yeah expect a full tutorial in the future, for now here is a brief explanation of my setup.

 ## What do I want from my podcast?